The 6 players Liverpool signed with Roberto Firmino – & how they fared

 The England international had been a steady presence for Manchester City, helping them win two league titles but never scoring more than five league goals in a single season, and it was fair to assume he would be a better fit and more regular player for a team which, at the time, wasn’t fighting for honours on multiple fronts.

-Of course, Milner’s longevity and consistency has been a huge part of his value at Liverpool, not to mention fitness levels which most men in their mid-30s could only dream of.
-He’s now made over 250 appearances for the Reds in May and continues to be a valued squad member at Anfield.
+Of course, Milner’s longevity and consistency has been a huge part of his value at Liverpool, not to mention fitness levels that most men in their mid-30s could only dream of.
+He’s now made 280 appearances for the Reds and continues to be a valued squad member at Anfield.

 If Firmino’s Liverpool career benefited immensely from the change of manager, the opposite is the case with Benteke, who had made such a memorable start with his bicycle kick at Old Trafford.

-After that, though, the Belgian forgot how to score.
+After that, the Belgian forgot how to score.
 In a big way.
-And then he remembered last season, almost as quickly as he’d forgotten.
-He scored 10 in a season for the first time since 2017 and even made it onto the pitch for Belgium at Euro 2020.
+But he managed to get back into double figures in 2020-21, scoring 10 in a season for the first time since 2017, and he even made it onto the pitch for Belgium at Euro 2020.

 The 30-year-old wasn’t the right man for Liverpool, but it hasn’t done him as much harm as it might have done.